aishwaryasingh14/OwnPath.AI/README.md

 ### Today's Queue
 - Participant cards sorted by risk level (HIGH / MEDIUM / LOW)
-- **Search by name** — filters the list in real time
+- **Search by name**: Filters the list in real time
-- **Barrier filter chips** — narrow to participants reporting a specific barrier (transport, childcare, housing, overwhelmed, money)
+- **Barrier filter chips**: Narrow to participants reporting a specific barrier (transport, childcare, housing, overwhelmed, money)
-- **Export CSV** — downloads a spreadsheet of all participants with risk levels, barriers, support preferences, and completion probabilities
+- **Export CSV**: Downloads a spreadsheet of all participants with risk levels, barriers, support preferences, and completion probabilities
 - Each card expands to show:
   - Mood history timeline (colored blocks across all check-ins)
   - All risk factors with explanations
   - AI-generated summary, suggested action, and draft message (Groq)
-  - Consent boundary enforced in UI — action buttons hidden if participant didn't allow that contact type
+  - Consent boundary enforced in UI, action buttons hidden if participant didn't allow that contact type
-  - **Staff notes** — private textarea that auto-saves to localStorage; a note indicator appears on the card
+  - **Staff notes**: private textarea that auto-saves to localStorage; a note indicator appears on the card

 ### Insights
 - Cohort barrier patterns, autonomy pulse, Week 3 watch, heat alerts